M1ngdaXie/CS5800_GroupProject1/README.md

 **Group 6 - Divide and Conquer**
 George Lin, Minda Xie, Andrew Li, Xiaoti Hu

-This repository contains implementations and performance analysis for two algorithmic problems: **Top K Frequent Elements** and **Wiggle Sort II**.
+This document contains instructions on how to run the analysis on the following algorithms: **Top K Frequent Elements** and **Wiggle Sort II**.
 Both analyses compare multiple algorithmic approaches and generate performance visualizations.

 ## Table of Contents
 - [Top K Frequent Elements Analysis](#top-k-frequent-elements-analysis)